When Hell Freezes Over

 “The Hells Angels are so much aware of their mad-dog reputation that they take a perverse kind of pleasure in being friendly.”
 Hunter S. Thompson

-The Angels are the best known of what are known as outlaw motorcycle gangs.
+The bikers are the best known of what are known as outlaw motorcycle gangs.
 The name comes from the P-40 squadrons of Flying Tigers who flew in Burma and China during World War Two.
-The pilots were known as “Hells Angels” because the combat missions they flew were dangerous courageous literally death-defying.
+The pilots were known as “Hells Angels” because the combat missions they flew were literally death-defying.
+Many of them didn’t make the round-trip, shot full of holes.

-Yoga in the United States got going in the same decade, although it didn’t run riot.
-It kept a low profile until the next decade, the 1960s, when hippies made the scene, and adopted yoga as one of their motifs.
-Even so, from then until now as yoga has grown exponentially, it has never run riot.
+Yoga in the United States got going in the same decade as the Hells Angels, although it didn’t run riot.
+It kept a low profile until the next decade, the 1960s, when hippies made the scene and adopted yoga as one of their guiding lights.
+Even so, from then until now, as yoga has grown exponentially, it has never run riot.
+It runs counter to the rules.

-The Hells Angels and yoga have diametrically opposing outlooks on duty focus liberty life in general.
-The bikers are noted for violence, brawling, and fighting with fists pipes guns.
-They are notorious for being ruthless.
+Hells Angels and yoga have diametrically opposing outlooks on life, liberty, and the pursuit of happiness.
+The bikers are notorious for fighting and brawling with fists, chains, and guns.
 They will cut the legs out from under you at the slightest provocation.
+They have an all-around bad attitude.
+They like to say, “When in doubt, knock them out.”
 One of the legs yoga stands on is ahimsa, or non-violence.
-Yoga stands up for its own values but doesn’t go out of its way to chop anyone else down to size.
+It stands tall for its own values, not going out of its way to chop anyone else down to size.

-When the class ended the Hells Angels filed out of the studio.
+When the class ended the bikers filed out of the studio.
 It had only been them in Barron Cannon’s morning class.
-They slugged back bottled water, toweled off, and got back into their denims and Red Wings.
+They toweled off, slugged back cans of lukewarm beer, and got back into their denims and Red Wings.

-“I’ll be damned if that was a beginner’s class,” one of them said.
+“I’ll be damned if that was a beginner’s class.”

-The biker standing next to him, his bald mottled head glistening, said, “That was a hell of a workout.”
+“That was a hell of a workout,” the biker standing next to him, his bald mottled head glistening, said,

 “Workout?” another one exclaimed.
-“That was some kind of a torture.”
+“That was some kind of torture.”

 The Hells Angels are the biggest biker gang in the world.
-There are 444 chapters on six continents.
+There are more than four hundred chapters on six continents.
 They are banned in some countries, like the Netherlands, where they have been labeled as a “menace to public order.”
-The Angels don’t give a fig about the Dutch, so it’s a wash.
+The Hells Angels don’t give a damn about the Dutch, so it’s a wash.

 There are only a few requirements for becoming a Hells Angel.
-First, you have to have a driver’s license and a seriously badass motorcycle, preferably a chopped Harley Davison.
+First, you have to have a driver’s license and a righteous motorcycle, preferably a chopped Harley Davison.
 Second, you have to ride it a minimum of 12,000 miles a year.
-Third, if you were ever a policeman, or even ever thought of being a policeman, you cannot join the club.
+Third, if you were ever a policeman, or ever even thought of becoming a policeman, you cannot join the club.
 Fourth, you have to undergo a semi-secret initiation, resulting in being “patched.”
-Being patched is like getting tenured at a university.
-Lastly, you have to be a man, and a renegade, to boot, no women allowed.
+Lastly, you have to be a renegade, and a man.
+No Barbies are allowed, although they are encouraged to anchor the rear.

-As many Hells Angels as there are, there are many more folks who practice yoga, about 300 million worldwide.
+As many Hells Angels as there are, there are many more men and women who practice yoga, about three hundred million of them worldwide.
 It’s easy to do, too.
-You don’t need a $20 thousand-dollar two-wheeler, you don’t need to ride it all day and night, and there are no initiation rites, half-baked or otherwise.
-You can be whatever race creed color gender you want to be.
-You don’t have to be amoral bloodthirsty ungovernable, either, although yoga is good for resolving those problems.
+You don’t need a $30,000 two-wheeler.
+There are no initiation rites, half-baked or otherwise.
+You can be whatever race, creed, and gender you want to be.
+Frank thought you don’t have to be amoral, bloodthirsty, or ungovernable, either, all issues which yoga is good at resolving.

-“What did you say?” asked one of the Hells Angels.
+“What did you say?” one of the Hells Angels asked.

 “Yes, you,” the biker said, looming over him.

 “I didn’t say anything.
-I’m just sitting here reading, thinking.”
+I’m just sitting here thinking.”

-“Keep your thinking to yourself,” the Hells Angel said, stalking out of the pop-up.
+“Keep your thinking to yourself,” the Hells Angel said, stomping out of the room.
 Some of the other bikers glared at him but left without incident.
 One of them gave him a friendly wave and a wink.
 Frank breathed a sigh of relief.

-There was a roar of 1690 and 1870 cc engines starting up in the parking lot.
-In a minute the bikers were swaggering down Clifton Boulevard towards downtown Cleveland.
+There was a roar of engines firing up in the parking lot.
+In a minute the bikers were swaggering down Clifton Blvd. towards downtown Cleveland.
 Frank had overheard one of them mention the Rock ‘n’ Roll Hall of Fame.
-He wondered whether there was an exhibit commemorating the Rolling Stones concert at Altamont, where the Hells Angels had been hired to provide security, and 4 people were killed during the show.
+He wondered whether there was an exhibit at the hall commemorating the Rolling Stones concert at Altamont, where the Hells Angels had been hired to provide security.
+They beat dozens of fans with lead pipes.
+One concertgoer was stabbed to death in front of Mick Jagger.

-“What in the goddamn Sam Hill was that all about?” he asked blurting it out.
+Frank jumped to his feet.
+“What was that all about?” he blurted out.

-Barron owned a Chevy Volt, but often rode his bicycle, shopping for groceries, visiting nearby friends, and training aerobically on the multi-purpose path in the Rocky River Metropark.
+He had been briefly married, at least until his wife threw up her hands and left, and lived in an 80-year-old somewhat modernized apartment close to Edgewater Park, a short bike ride away.
+He owned a Chevy Volt, but usually rode his bicycle, shopping for groceries, visiting nearby friends, and training on the multi-purpose path in the Rocky River Metropark.

 “Missionary work?
 What do you mean?”

-“Let’s go across the street to Starbucks, get some coffee, some wraps or egg and cheese protein boxes,” said Barron.
+“Let’s go across the street to Starbucks, get some coffee and some egg and cheese wraps.”

-Sitting down inside the Starbucks, which had transformed a vacant Burger King the year before, their food and coffee in front of them, Frank again asked Barron, “What are you up to?”
+Sitting down inside the Starbucks, which had repurposed a vacant Burger King the year before, their food and coffee in front of them, Frank again asked Barron, “What are you up to?”

-“The last time that came up you derided the idea, saying yoga had to stay close to the individual, close to its roots, and not try to reform the world.”
+“The last time that came up you ridiculed the idea, saying yoga has to stay close to the individual, close to its roots, and not try to reform the world.”

-“Trying to teach yoga to Hells Angels isn’t a hop skip and jump.”
+“Trying to teach yoga to Hells Angels isn’t a hop, skip, and a jump.”

-Barron Cannon took secret pleasure in conflating things like the moon landing and Chairman Mao, as though the past was play dough.
+Barron Cannon took secret delight in conflating things like the moon landing and Chairman Mao, as though the past, present, and future were all just play dough.

 “How did it go?”

-“Not bad, they got engaged in what we were doing.
-I think they might follow up on the class.”
+“Not bad, they got involved in what we were doing.
+I think they might try a follow-up class.”

 Barron Cannon laughed.